 Silvershard Mines – The mine branches out to three capture points from the middle.
 When escorting carts, always stand within the its radius and push out enemies with Ring of Peace and slow them with Spirit Tether.
 The northern path also have a bridge; put up a spirit there in case you get knocked off and then knock down players yourself with a well-placed Ring.

-Twin Peaks – In a typical capture-the-flag battleground, Mistwavers can pick the flag and Mistwalk through the field.
-It’s also easy to follow ally flag carriers with Mistwalk and heal them with instant Enveloping Mists (by Thunder Focus Tea or Surge of Mist if you’ve picked that talent).
+Twin Peaks – In a typical capture-the-flag battleground, Mistwavers can pick the flag and quickly rtun through the field.
+It’s also easy to follow ally flag carriers and heal them with instant Enveloping Mists (by Thunder Focus Tea or Surge of Mist if you’ve picked that talent).
 If you’ve taken the Tiger’s Lust talent you can also give flag carriers a speed boost.

-Inside the bases, Mistweaver can either Mistwalk or Transcend up to the second floor and block Enemy Flag Carriers by putting up a Ring of Peace at the exits.
+Inside the bases, Mistweaver can either Transcend up to the second floor and block Enemy Flag Carriers by putting up a Ring of Peace at the exits.